Grilled beef wrapped in wild betel leaf

 1 tablespoon of curry powder

-2 tablespoon of chopped lemon grass
+2 tablespoons of chopped lemongrass

 2 teaspoons of fish sauce

-Sugar, salt, scallion oil
+Sugar, salt, and scallion oil to taste

 1 teaspoon of cracked pepper